Outback Wilderness Conservation & Cultural Preservation

 Volunteers live on a station in the Aussie outback in the heart of the Western Australian desert.
 Surrounded by the rich biodiversity of flora and fauna found in this incredible landscape, this unique opportunity enables participants to assist in efforts to expand the conservation reserve and bring back the wilderness that once was.
 This results in the creation the globally significant Western Deserts Shared Earth Reserve, a local Australian initiative.

-Volunteers support the local indigenous community, working alongside the Traditional Owners to support improved tourism initiatives aimed at generating more employment for Aboriginal people.
+Volunteers support the local Indigenous community, working alongside the Traditional Owners to support improved tourism initiatives aimed at generating more employment for Aboriginal people.
 Cast in rich red ochre, the granite walls of Walga Rock are the largest gallery of Aboriginal rock paintings in Western Australia featuring more than 988 motifs on a 100-metre-long panel.
 Walga Rock was a meeting place for Aboriginal people coming from across Australia.
 Over thousands of years, paintings representing snakes, goannas, spears, handprints, and a sailing ship were painted by visitors before they moved on.
-Be a part of the experience.
-Join us to create a legacy that will resonate through the ages.

 Volunteers contribute their time and effort in applied land conservation management through research and monitoring under the supervision of the Traditional Owners of the land.
 Volunteers are essential for making this project a successful initiative as they continue the conservation work imperative to protecting these ecosystems.